 - This package handles the Strapi admin panel and also has it's own authentication system that is separated from the Users-Permissions plugin.
 This is where users are limited based on license and pricing will change to reflect the number of users you have.
 For more details on this see our User Guide, or reach out to our sales team.

 - This will be the default replacement for the Users-Permissions plugin, it will provide generic authentication without needing to register specific users but will not function as replacement in the Strapi admin panel.
-For more details on this feature see our Roadmap card.
+This feature is only available in Strapi v4.